Guide to Columbus

 The Homewood Suites is great for short or long stays, with full kitchens, flat-screen televisions, high-speed Internet, an outdoor pool, fitness center, business center and shuttle service.
 There is also complimentary breakfast and manager's reception.

-Set near the airport and Fort Benning, the comfy rooms at the Home2 Suites are a great base for exploring Columbus.
+Set near the airport and convenient to Fort Benning, the comfy rooms at the Home2 Suites are a great base for exploring Columbus.
 There are studio and one-bedroom suites with living areas, sofa beds and full kitchens.
 There are even pet-friendly rooms.

 Hyatt Place Columbus North